zerasul/mdbook_en/1introduction/introduction.md

 The first part of the book is an introduction to the Mega Drive as its history, architecture and the tools and libraries that we will use, such as the SGDK library (Sega Genesis Development Kit) and the development environment to use.

-In the second part, we will talk about how to start making our game, showing the basic concepts; from Hello World, to finish with the use of Sprites.
+In the second part, we will talk about how to start making our game, showing the basic concepts; from Hello World, to finishing with the use of Sprites.

-Finally the third part, will talk about more advanced concepts such as the use of Scroll, Tilesets, sound and even talk about tools for our development such as debugging (Debug) or how to use the SRAM to save information of our game.
+Finally the third part, will talk about more advanced concepts such as the use of Scroll, Tilesets, sound and even talk about tools for our development such as debugging (Debug) or how to use the SRAM to save information about our game.

 In order to have a better understanding of each of the chapters to be covered in this book, different examples and small code fragments will be commented and are available online in the code repository at Github: